 Capital assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
+Interest incurred during the construction phase is expensed as incurred.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.